OWASP/owasp-mastg/demos/android/MASVS-CRYPTO/MASTG-DEMO-0012/MASTG-DEMO-0012.md

 ### Observation

-The rule has identified all the location in the code file where weak cipher key is used.
+The rule has identified some instances in the code file where an non-random source is used.
+The specified line numbers can be located in the original code for further investigation and remediation.

 {{ output.txt }}

 ### Evaluation

 Review each of the reported instances.

-- Line 2 has initialized the RSA key size of 1024 bits.
-- Line 5 is using `keyGen.init(64)` which creates a symmetric key with a size of 64 bits (8 bytes).